 What are the best hiking shorts for men?
-In this article, we share our favorite men’s hiking shorts to tackle the trail.
-The first consideration is comfort and mobility on the trail which can have a big impact on hiker’s enjoyment.
+This article shares our favorite men’s hiking shorts to tackle the trail.
+The first consideration is comfort and mobility on the course, which can significantly impact a hiker’s enjoyment.
 The goal was to select shorts that keep us cool and handle the trail elements like a boss.

 The Best Hiking Shorts For Men

-1.)
-Patagonia Quandry Men’s Shorts ($69)
+Patagonia Quandry Shorts

-- Belt: No
+- No Belt

-- Cons: No Belt, Standard Color Options
+- Standard Color Options

 Patagonia’s Quandry hiking shorts are a classic from the company that delivers comfort and versatility.
 We love the look of these lightweight men’s hiking shorts with their clean cut.
 With the slimmer cut, they still move well with your body due to the lightweight material that moves with your body.
 It’s also nice to see Patagonia utilizing material that is 65% recycled and blue-sign certified.